paralus/website/docs/Architecture/core-components.md

 Paralus also provides a web based CLI tool called prompt.
 It allows the user to execute kubectl commands on designated clusters from the dashboard itself.
 It makes use of [kubeprompt](https://github.com/c-bata/kube-prompt), an open source library which is an interactive kubernetes client featuring auto-complete.

 Check out the [Prompt Repo](https://github.com/paralus/prompt).

+Read more about the [miscellaneous components](/docs/architecture/miscellaneous-components) of Paralus.